-12 See my "Wittgenstein's Philosophy of Pictures" (2001), in A. Pichler and S. Säätelä (eds.), Wittgenstein: The Philosopher and his Works, Frankfurt a.M.: ontos verlag 2006, pp. 322-353.
+See my "Wittgenstein's Philosophy of Pictures" (2001), in A. Pichler and S. Säätelä (eds.), Wittgenstein: The Philosopher and his Works, Frankfurt a.
+M.: ontos verlag, 2006, pp. 322-353.

-13 The Linguistic Turn, p.
+The Linguistic Turn, p.
 34.

-14 The passage in full: "The aim of philosophy, abstractly formulated, is to understand how things in the broadest possible sense of the term hang together in the broadest possible sense of the term.
+The passage in full: "The aim of philosophy, abstractly formulated, is to understand how things in the broadest possible sense of the term hang together in the broadest possible sense of the term.
 Under 'things in the broadest possible sense' I include such radically different items as not only 'cabbages and kings', but numbers and duties, possibilities and finger snaps, aesthetic experience and death."
 (Wilfrid Sellars, Science, Perception and Reality, London: Routledge & Kegan Paul, 1963, p.
 1.)

-nished me with preprints and offprints.
+days Hungarians were seldom permitted to leave the country for a scholarly visit to the States - but we corresponded, and he lavishly furnished me with preprints and offprints.
 What I was most impressed by was the particular variety of scientific realism Sellars stood for: the view that science is "continuous with common sense", and the idea of theoretical entities as postulated but real.
 I am still fascinated by this idea.
-During my recent, rudimentary, attempts to come to grips with some notoriously difficult issues in the philosophy of time, I found Sellars' suggestion that "time has the status of a quasi-theoretical entity"15 particularly helpful.16 Now Sellars the scientific realist stresses that it is of course physics, or rather the future advance of physics, and not metaphysics, that ultimately determines what the nature of the theoretical entity time is.17 In the final section of my talk, I will explain why I think that on this point I have to diverge from Sellars - why I believe that we need something like descriptive metaphysics here to defend the rights of common-sense realism in the face of an excessive scientific realism.
-As I indicated by way of introduction, my argument will turn on the role of images in our thinking.
+In my rudimentary attempts to come to grips with some issues in the philosophy of time, I find Sellars' suggestion that "time has the status of a quasi-theoretical entity" particularly helpful.
+Now Sellars the scientific realist stresses that it is of course physics, or rather the future advance of physics, and not metaphysics, that ultimately determines what the nature of the theoretical entity time is.
+In the final section of the present chapter I will explain why I think that on this point I have to diverge from Sellars - why I believe that we need something like descriptive metaphysics here to defend the rights of common-sense understanding in the face of apparent excesses in scientific theory-building.
+As I indicated above, my argument will turn on the role of images in our thinking.

 Sellars does not allow for such a role.
-What he tells us in "Philosophy and the Scientific Image of Man" is that "all attempts to construe thoughts as complex patterns of images have failed, and, as we know, were bound to fail"18, that "association of thoughts is not association of images"19, and that "however intimately conceptual thinking is related to sensations and images, it cannot be equated with them, nor with complexes consisting of them"20.
+What he tells us in "Philosophy and the Scientific Image of Man" is that "all attempts to construe thoughts as complex patterns of images have failed, and, as we know, were bound to fail", that "association of thoughts is not association of images", and that "however intimately conceptual thinking is related to sensations and images, it cannot be equated with them, nor with complexes consisting of them".
 But Sellars does not only not equate thoughts with images, he actually excludes the latter from the realm of the former.
-As it becomes clear e.g. from his major essay "Empiricism and the Philosophy of Mind", mental episodes, for him, are linguistic episodes, and imagery boils down to verbal imagery21 - while at same time, in that very essay, he develops a theory within the framework of which he could easily have explained the status of mental images.
-According to this theory, thoughts are theoretical entities construed, in primordial times, on the analogy of overt verbal episodes.
-Sellars does find a place in his framework for impressions - but not for images.22 Experts on Sellars might respond by pointing out that, still, the notion of "picturing" played a central
+As it becomes clear e.g. from his major essay "Empiricism and the Philosophy of Mind", mental episodes, for him, are linguistic episodes, and imagery boils down to verbal imagery - while at same time, in that

-15 Wilfrid Sellars, "Time and the World Order", in Herbert Feigl and Grover Maxwell (eds.), Minnesota Studies in the Philosophy of Science, vol. III, Minneapolis: University of Minnesota Press, p.
+Wilfrid Sellars, "Time and the World Order", in Herbert Feigl and Grover Maxwell (eds.), Minnesota Studies in the Philosophy of Science, vol. III, Minneapolis: University of Minnesota Press, p.
 551.

-16 For a first experiment of mine along Sellarsian lines see my "Time and Communication", in F. Stadler and M. Stöltzner (eds.), Time and History / Zeit und Geschichte, Frankfurt/M.: ontos verlag, 2006, pp. 302 f.
+For a first experiment of mine along Sellarsian lines see my "Time and Communication", in F. Stadler and M. Stöltzner (eds.), Time and History/Zeit und Geschichte, Frankfurt/M.: ontos verlag, 2006, pp. 302 f.

-17 "Time and the World Order", p.
+49 &quot;Time and the World Order", p.
 593.

-18 Science, Perception and Reality, p.
+Science, Perception and Reality, p.
 15.

-20 Ibid., p.
+Ibid., p.
 32. I find the way this last passage begins telling: "one scarcely needs to point out these days that however intimately conceptual thinking is related to sensations and images, it cannot be equated with them...".

-21 First published in 1956, repr. in Science, Perception and Reality, pp. 177 f.
+First published in 1956, repr. in Science, Perception and Reality, pp. 177 f.